Mon, 16 Oct 2023 16:20:39 -0400

 This document, SP 800-63C, provides requirements to identity providers (IdPs) and relying parties (RPs) of federated identity systems.
 Federation allows a given IdP to provide authentication attributes and (optionally) subscriber attributes to a number of separately-administered RPs through the use of assertions.
 Similarly, RPs may use more than one IdP.

 This section is informative.

-Federation is a process that allows for the conveyance of authentication and subscriber attribute information across networked systems.
+Federation is a process that allows for the conveyance of authentication attributes and subscriber attributes across networked systems.
 In a federation scenario, the verifier or CSP is referred to as an identity provider, or IdP.
 The RP is the party that receives and uses the information provided by the IdP.

 Federated identity systems use assertions to accomplish this task.
 Assertions are statements from an IdP to an RP that contain information about a subscriber.
 Federation technology is generally used when the RP and the IdP are not a single entity or are not under common administration.
 The RP uses the information in the assertion to identify the subscriber and make authorization decisions about their access to resources controlled by the RP.
 An assertion typically includes an identifier for the subscriber, allowing association of the subscriber with their previous interactions with the RP.
 Assertions may additionally include attribute values or attribute references that further characterize the subscriber and support the authorization decision at the RP.
 Additional attributes may also be available outside of the assertion as part of the larger federation protocol.
 These attribute values and attribute references are often used in determining access privileges for Attribute Based Access Control (ABAC) or facilitating a transaction (e.g., shipping address).